-Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface shall be submitted to the BCWMC for rate control review.
-Proposed linear projects that create one or more acres of net new impervious surface shall be submitted to the BCWMC for rate control review.
+Proposed new, nonlinear development projects that create one or more acres of new impervious surface or nonlinear redevelopment projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for rate control review.
+Proposed linear projects that create one or more acres of new and/or fully reconstructed impervious surface must be submitted to the BCWMC for rate control review.
 Requirements for rate control are described in Section 5.0.